plancomps/plancomps.github.io/index.md

 PLanCompS is an open international collaboration, continuing from an [EPSRC-funded research project (2011-16)].

+{: .note }
+The PLanCompS website was originally at `http://plancomps.org`.
+Its contents have been moved to the present site, and the project is no longer using that URL.

 The main activity of PLanCompS is the development of the [CBS] framework, meta-language, and tool support, together with examples of language specification using CBS.
 [New participants] are welcome!